Novo Nordisk A/S – Annual report – 31 December 2018

-Share of renewable power is reported according to the Greenhouse Gas (GHG) Protocol Scope 2 Guideline.
-It is calculated as the sum of power in each country that comes from 100% renewable sources, either sourced from the market or self-produced.
+Share of renewable power used at production sites is reported according to the Greenhouse Gas (GHG) Protocol Scope 2 Guideline.
+It is calculated as the sum of power in each country that comes from 100% renewable sources, either sourced or self-produced.

 Water consumption is measured based on meter readings and invoices.
-It includes drinking water, industrial water and steam.
+It includes drinking water, industrial water and steam used at production sites.

-The amount of CO2 emissions from energy consumption covers consumption at production sites measured in metric tons.
-CO2 emissions from energy consumption are calculated according to the GHG Protocol and based on emission factors from the previous year.
+CO2 emissions from energy consumption cover consumption of power, fuel, heat and steam from all buildings at production sites.
+Emissions are measured in metric tons, calculated according to the GHG Protocol and based on emission factors from the previous year.

 CO2 emissions from product distribution

-Waste is measured as the sum of all the waste disposed of based on weight receipts.
+Waste is measured as the sum of all the waste disposed of at production sites based on weight receipts.

-The total waste volume increased by 3% compared with 2016, which was mainly due to an increase in the organic residues from the fermentation of insulin.
-Ethanol waste decreased due to process optimisations and increased regeneration of ethanol.
+In 2018, the total waste volume from production sites decreased by 10% compared with 2017.
+This is mainly due to a decrease in the organic residues from the fermentation of insulin.

-At Novo Nordisk, it is a priority to recycle as much waste as possible or ensure energy recovery when recycling is not possible.
-96% of total waste is either recycled, used for biogas production or incinerated at plants where the energy is used for heat and power production.
+At Novo Nordisk, it is a priority to recycle as much waste as possible, and secondarily to ensure energy recovery when recycling is not possible.
+94% of the total waste is recycled, used for biogas production or incinerated at plants where the energy is used for heat and power production.